Vicia is a celebration of what goes on above and below the soil.

 Inspired by his grandfather’s curiosity for cooking and culture, Michael flew to San Francisco -- his St. Louis Cardinals’ cap tucked securely in his suitcase -- to begin his own food-founded journey of the world.
 After attending the California Culinary Academy, he found a home in Campton Place's four-star kitchen under Chef Daniel Humm, and when Humm moved to New York City to take over Eleven Madison Park, Michael joined his team as sous chef.
 On days off, he would frequent Dan Barber's acclaimed West Village restaurant Blue Hill, and in 2007 he made the move to join Barber there.
 After helping run the kitchen at Blue Hill for four years, Michael took on the role of chef de cuisine at Blue Hill at Stone Barns in 2011.

-Encouraged by Barber to see the world before taking the reigns, he spent time in some of the top kitchens in Sweden and Spain, including Faviken and Quique Dacosta.
+Encouraged by Barber to see the world before taking the reins, he spent time in some of the top kitchens in Sweden and Spain, including Faviken and Quique Dacosta.
 There, he was inspired by how they utilized nature through foraging, and appreciated how vegetables were treated with the same attention as the choicest proteins.
 That education only continued during his time at BHSB, and his passion for harvesting food with his cooks, working closely with plant breeders and farmers on developing improved flavor in crops, and creating a cuisine that supports the entire farm and landscape around him, is forever intertwined for him with what occurs inside the kitchen.

 As Executive Chef at Vicia, he’s thrilled to bring a taste of the world he’s explored back home to the people of St. Louis.